Mass Transit Injuries

 Of course, this does not mean that people who were not passengers have no options.
 A pedestrian struck by a city bus may still sue the city for their injuries.
 The only difference is that he or she would have to sue the bus under the ordinary “reasonable care” standard; they would not get the benefit of the higher standard of care.

 Mass transit injuries can be severe.
 If you have recently been injured while riding on public transit, contact a Chicago personal injury lawyer today.
-The lawyers at Woodruff Johnson & Evans are here to help you get the full, fair compensation that you deserve.
+The lawyers at Woodruff Johnson & Evans Law Offices are here to help you get the full, fair compensation that you deserve.